VortexQuasarX/Stock-Market-Prediction/README.md

-# Stock Market Analysis and Prediction using LSTM
+# Stock Market Analysis and Prediction using Bidirectional LSTM

 ## Project Overview